ORF-4450/RobotLib/README.md

 Add this to your build.gradle file:

 >dependencies {
->	...
+	//...
+The rest of the dependencies
->	compile 'com.github.MoSadie:RobotLib:Gradle-Test-SNAPSHOT'	//TODO Update this to correct repo and tag.
+	compile 'com.github.MoSadie:RobotLib:Gradle-Test-SNAPSHOT'	//TODO Update this to correct repo and tag.
->}
+}

 ### WpiLib Library Manager (Manual)